Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 More and more people want to invest sustainably.
 This means they want their money to work on companies that work for a better future and not only for profits.
 So, we can compare the sustainable options of VIAC vs Finpension Vested Benefits.

 In both cases, you will pay slightly more fees for these portfolios.
 Indeed, all sustainable funds are more expensive than their non-sustainable equivalent.
-This will not make an enormous difference, but still relevant to realize this.
+This will not make an enormous difference, but it is still relevant to realize this.

 You can invest sustainably with both VIAC and Finpension Vested Benefits.
 They each offer sustainable strategies that can change to using sustainable funds.